Tuesday January 09, 2018

 It is not only the ahadith and the ayahs which made her important for us.
 In addition to all of this, she was also a very generous and charitable woman who always made sure to help the needy and the poor of her time and we too should follow in her footsteps.

 Umm Salama lived until the age of 84 and died sometime between 58 – 62 A.H (the exact year remains a disputed topic).
-She lived to see the caliphates and even saw the nephews of the Holy Prophet grow up.
+She lived to see the caliphates and even saw the grandchildren of the Holy Prophet grow up.
 Umm Salama is known to the Muslim Ummah as the last of the wives of the Holy Prophet (PBUH) to pass away.
 She died during the rule of Yazid bin Muawiyah and was buried in Jannat-ul-Baqi, along with the other “Mothers of the Faithful”.